 The Trailer Sessions is Hardened and Tempered’s debut album, produced by Grammy award winning producer and Austin City Limits Hall of Fame member, Lloyd Maines.
 Influenced by Davidson’s time in the trailer, The Trailer Sessions explores the mythology of the open road and the haunting relationships between person and place.
 The songs imagine stark landscapes and protagonists at lonely moments when they must decide, should I stay or do I go?
 Maines shares his instrumental virtuosity and brings together a small cast of some of Austin’s finest (Richard Bowden, Jane Gillman, Riley Osbourn, Terri Hendrix, Bukka Allen, and Pat Manske), weaving new characters of sound into the stories to reassure the listener that, with music, no one is ever really alone.

 The Trailer Sessions launch on May 19, 2017, and found its way to the 33rd spot on the Folk DJ charts for the month of May.
 It has been selected as a "best of 2017" album by stations throughout the United States.
 Hardened and Tempered was an Official Showcase Artist at the 2017 Southwest Regional Folk Alliance.
-They have been selected as a 2018 Regional New Folk Performer at the Kerrville Folk Festival.
+They were selected as a Regional Performer at the 2018 Kerrville Folk Festival.

 "Phillips and Davidson balance each other perfectly in their harmonies and playing." -- No Depression